Updated June 2, 2026

 How Long It Takes to Build Real Authority

 Executives consistently overestimate how quickly thought leadership produces results and underestimate how durable those results become once established.
 The first three to six months of a sustained program typically produce modest visible returns: improved LinkedIn engagement, a few media mentions, early inbound inquiries.
-The compounding effect becomes evident at the twelve-to-eighteen month mark, when the body of published work is substantial enough to trigger media requests, speaking invitations, and AI citations independently of ongoing effort.
+The compounding effect tends to become evident at the twelve-to-eighteen month mark, when the body of published work is substantial enough that media requests, speaking invitations, and AI citations become far more likely — though sustaining them still depends on ongoing effort.

-Phantom IQ's client data shows a typical timeline of 60 to 90 days from program launch to first tier-1 publication placement — outlets like Forbes, Inc., or major trade publications.
-By month six, executives running systematic programs are consistently outranking competitors in AI-generated answers to industry questions, receiving inbound press inquiries, and attributing measurable pipeline influence to their content.
-The executives who see the weakest results are those who treat the program as a campaign with a fixed end date rather than a permanent operating model.
+A first tier-1 publication placement — in outlets like a Forbes Council, Inc., or major trade publications — often takes a few months from a program's launch.
+By around month six, executives running systematic programs can begin outranking competitors in AI-generated answers to industry questions, receiving inbound press inquiries, and attributing measurable pipeline influence to their content.
+Results tend to be strongest when thought leadership is treated as a permanent operating model rather than a campaign with a fixed end date.

 The market dynamics reinforcing thought leadership's importance are only accelerating.
-As of 2025, 40% of B2B buyers begin vendor research using AI tools rather than search engines (6sense, 2025), and 58.5% of US Google searches now end without a single click (SparkToro, 2024).
+Roughly 40% of B2B buyers rely on AI to synthesize their needs and shortlist vendors before ever interacting with a sales team (6sense, 2025), and about 68% of US Google searches end without a single click (SparkToro, 2026).
 Both trends shift competitive advantage toward executives who are cited as authoritative sources by AI systems and who have built sufficient name recognition to generate direct searches — rather than those competing for anonymous traffic through traditional SEO.

 Why Executives Invest in Thought Leadership Now

 An executive who has published thirty substantive articles across respected media outlets over two years has built an AI-citation-ready body of work.
-When a prospect asks ChatGPT or Perplexity who the leading experts are on a particular enterprise challenge, that executive's name appears.
-Their competitor, who published nothing, does not appear — regardless of how sophisticated their company's traditional SEO program may be.
-This shift has made executive thought leadership one of the highest-leverage investments a B2B company can make in its market positioning, and it explains why the global ghostwriting market — which serves the majority of executives building these programs — has grown to $4.3 billion in 2025 and is projected to reach $6.7 billion by 2030.
+When a prospect asks ChatGPT or Perplexity who the leading experts are on a particular enterprise challenge, that executive's name is far more likely to appear.
+A competitor who has published little has far less to draw on — even with a sophisticated traditional SEO program.
+This shift has made executive thought leadership one of the highest-leverage investments a B2B company can make in its market positioning, and it helps explain the steady growth of the ghostwriting services market, which one estimate projects will reach roughly $6.2 billion by 2033.